uiowa-mgb/uiowa-thesis/readme.md

 optional sections are currently not implemented.

 ## About
-The goal of this pacakge is to implement the bare minimum needed to typeset a thesis at the university of Iowa.
+The goal of this package is to implement the bare minimum needed to typeset a thesis at the university of Iowa.
 It aims to be minimal in both features it supplies and code it takes to do so.
 To this end we build on the `memoir` document class as it is highly customizable, has a track record of being used to